2020 Annual Excellence Awards

 Award Category Descriptions

 The Best Project Award recognizes outstanding and innovative projects (retention, attraction, redevelopment (brownfield or historic), greenfield infrastructure, Main Street) in economic and business development that retain or generate jobs and capital investment.
+This can be anything from a retention project to new facility construction, redevelopment (brownfield or otherwise) or an historic project.
 The award determination is not dependent on the number of jobs created or retained, size of site, or the amount of total investment.
 Rather, this award will showcase a unique approach to the project, which can include a public-private partnership, local collaboration, innovative financing and/or incentives, overcoming historic barriers or obstacles, or been a catalyst for economic development in the community.
-The project must have been completed in the last 18 months, however there are no time limits or constraints on the total timeline of the project.
+The project must have been completed in the last 18 months, however there are no time limits or constraints on the total timeline of the project. (especially in the case of brownfield redevelopment, infrastructure projects, etc).

 Excellence in Marketing & Communications